psrc/2015-12-scripting-workshop/index.md

 At the workshop, you will be using a laptop to remote control your primary work computer: that way, all the software setup can happen ahead of time, and all the software will be waiting for you when you get back to your desk after the workshop.

-A list of common issues that occur during installation as a reference: [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).
+A reference list of common issues that occur during installation: [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).

 ---